Foreign Bonds Led Last Week As Risk-Off Sentiment Returns

 Government bonds in foreign developed markets extended a rally last week as risk-off sentiment revived.
 This slice of global fixed-income posted the strongest performance for the major asset classes over the trading week through Friday, June 12, based on a set of exchange-traded funds.

-SPDR Bloomberg Barclays International Treasury Bond (NYSEARCA:BWX) led the field with a 1.1% return last week - the fourth straight weekly advance for the fund.
+SPDR Bloomberg Barclays International Treasury Bond (BWX) led the field with a 1.1% return last week - the fourth straight weekly advance for the fund.
 The combination of risk-off sentiment and a weaker dollar in recent history has been a boon for BWX, which ended the week near a three-month high.

 US bonds were on BWX's heels last week as the strongest gainers, driven by renewed demand for safety.
 "There is a full realization that short of a vaccine, this is going to be a longer haul than many had expected - with the hopes of a V-shaped recovery now thrown out the window," says Giddis, the firm's chief fixed-income strategist.

 The biggest set backpack for the major asset classes unfolded in US equities.
-Vanguard Total US Stock Market (NYSEARCA:VTI) slumped 4.9%, marking the fund's first weekly decline in a month.
+Vanguard Total US Stock Market (VTI) slumped 4.9%, marking the fund's first weekly decline in a month.

 Stock traders will be keenly following this week's actions amid renewed worries about a second wave of coronavirus infections.
 "Any further sell off from here will likely see some larger unwinds of the more price and momentum driven investment styles," predicts James Athey, a money manager at Aberdeen Standard Investments.
 "People will then start openly asking the question again, 'Was that just a huge bear market rally?'"